AHromic1/Digital-signal-processing-in-a-smartwatch/README.md

 The first part of the project included researching the topic in detail, and covering the theoretical part before the practical one.

-This is the project which is currently in progress, and this repository will be updated accordingly, as a reflection of my work.
+This project is currently in progress, and the repository will be updated accordingly, as a reflection of my work.